Structured Like Sports. Built Through Practice.

 Camps offer short, focused bursts that supplement or accelerate growth.
 Families decide next steps after experiencing the program firsthand.

 Both tracks deliver the same EKUZO coaching system.
-The School track is run in partnership with a school (often during or after school hours with a proctor present).
-The Home track is for families who want to participate independently, with sessions scheduled in evenings.
+The School track runs in partnership with a school, often during or after school hours with a proctor present.
+The Home track is for families who want to participate independently, with sessions scheduled after school or in the evening.

-Students can re-enroll each semester.
-As relationships and skill deepen, teams often continue together across multiple seasons.
-Some families also use EKUZOCAMPS during breaks to maintain momentum.
+Students re-enroll each semester, and as relationships and skills deepen, teams often continue together across multiple seasons.
+There’s no automatic renewal; your family decides each time.
+Some families also use EKUZO Camps during breaks to keep momentum between seasons.